Brian Mast: Political positions

-In the first session of the 115th United States Congress, Mast was ranked the 32nd most bipartisan member of the House by the Bipartisan Index, a metric published by The Lugar Center and Georgetown's McCourt School of Public Policy to assess congressional bipartisanship.
+In the first session of the 115th United States Congress, Mast was ranked the 32nd most bipartisan member of the House by the Bipartisan Index, a metric published by the Lugar Center and Georgetown's McCourt School of Public Policy to assess congressional bipartisanship.

 During Trump's presidency, Mast voted in line with the president's stated position 90.6% of the time.
 As of September 2021, Mast had voted in line with Joe Biden's stated position 19.4% of the time.

 Abortion

 Mast believes abortion should be illegal except in cases where the woman's life is at risk or in cases of rape or incest.

 Agricultural subsidies

-In April 2018, Mast said he would probably vote for legislation to reduce support for sugar farmers, who under the then current Farm Bill were protected by fixed minimum prices, by limits on imports and on domestic production, and by government loans to sugar growers.
+In April 2018, Mast said he would probably vote for legislation to reduce support for sugar farmers, who, under the contemporaneous Farm Bill, were protected by fixed minimum prices, by limits on imports and on domestic production, and by government loans to sugar growers.
 "I expect I'll be supporting it when it comes up for a vote next week," Mast said of the Sugar Policy Modernization Act, "because it's important to the community I represent, and our waterways".
-The proposed act, reported TCPalm, "would make sugar import quotas more flexible and protect taxpayers from government-funded buyouts of surplus sugar".
+The proposed act, TCPalm reported, "would make sugar import quotas more flexible and protect taxpayers from government-funded buyouts of surplus sugar".
 Mast said he would "probably be the only representative in the history of this district to vote against the sugar industry".
-Mast accepted over $15,000 in campaign donations from the executives at Florida Crystals and the Fanjul family that owns the company.
+Mast accepted over $15,000 in campaign donations from the owners and executives of the sugar company Florida Crystals.